-Our 2016 Plan provides that in the event of a change in control, as defined under the 2016 Plan, each outstanding award will be treated as the administrator determines, except that if a successor corporation or its parent or subsidiary does not assume or substitute an equivalent award for any outstanding award, then such award will fully vest, all restrictions on the shares subject to such award will lapse, all performance goals or other vesting criteria applicable to the shares subject to such award will be deemed achieved at 100% of target levels and all of the shares subject to such award will become fully exercisable, if applicable, for a specified period prior to the transaction.
-In addition, if an option or stock appreciation right is not assumed or substituted for, the administrator will notify the participant in writing or electronically that the option or stock appreciation right will be exercisable for a period of time determined by the administrator, in its sole discretion, and the option or stock appreciation right will terminate upon the expiration of such period.
-The award will then terminate upon the expiration of the specified period of time.
+Our 2016 Plan provides that in the event of a "change in control," as defined under the 2016 Plan, each outstanding award will be treated as the administrator determines, except that if a successor corporation or its parent or subsidiary does not assume or substitute an equivalent award for any outstanding award, then the participant will fully vest in and have the right to exercise awards of options and stock appreciation rights, all restrictions on awards or restricted stock and restricted stock units will lapse, all performance goals or other vesting criteria applicable to the shares subject to such award will be deemed achieved at 100% of target levels.
+A participant will be notified of the right to exercise an award or options or stock appreciation rights, and have such right for a specified period prior to the transaction, after which time the option or stock appreciation right will terminate.